-On September 10, 2020, the Company and all Directors were named in a shareholder derivative action filed in the Delaware Court of Chancery challenging the compensation paid to the Company's Directors since the IPO in December 2017.
+On September 10, 2020, the Company and all Directors were named in a shareholder derivative action filed in the Delaware Court of Chancery ("the Court") challenging the compensation paid to the Company's Directors since the IPO in December 2017.

-On January 13, 2021, the parties to the derivative action entered into a settlement agreement, subject to Court approval and certain other closing conditions, the terms of which were disclosed via Form 8-K filed on February 5, 2021.
-Amounts owed by the Company pursuant to the settlement agreement are not material to the Company.
+On January 13, 2021, the parties to the derivative action entered into a settlement agreement, the terms of which were disclosed via Form 8-K filed on February 5, 2021.
+The settlement agreement was approved by the Court on April 16, 2021.
+Amounts paid by the Company pursuant to the settlement agreement were determined to not be material.